trangqlds/github-actions-course/README.md

                 working-directory: 04-using-actions/react-app
         steps:

+-This action checks-out your repository under $GITHUB_WORKSPACE, so your workflow can access it:
+  uses: actions/checkout@v4

 # Event filters
 - If multiple filters are specified, all of them must be satisifed for the workflow to run https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onpushbranchestagsbranches-ignoretags-ignore